Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Introduction

-In this study, we propose a PDM called the Feature Weighted Penalty based Dissimilarity (FWPD) measure and use it to adapt common clustering algorithms to the missing data problem.
-The FWPD between two data instances is a weighted sum of two terms; the first term being the observed distance between the instances and the second being a penalty term.
-The penalty term is a sum of the penalties corresponding to each of the features which are missing from at least one of the data instances; each penalty being directly proportional to the probability of its corresponding feature being observed.
-The proposed weighting scheme is meant to limit the impact of each feature as per its availability in the observed dataset.
-This novel dissimilarity measure is incorporated into both partitional as well as Hierarchical Agglomerative Clustering (HAC) algorithms over data suffering from unstructured missingness.
-We formulate the k-means clustering problem for datasets with missing features based on the proposed FWPD and develop an algorithm to solve the new formulation.
-We prove that the proposed algorithm is guaranteed to converge to a locally optimal solution of the modified k-means optimization problem formulated with the FWPD measure.
-We also propose Single Linkage (SL), Average Linkage (AL), and Complete Linkage (CL) based HAC methods for datasets plagued by missingness, based on the proposed FWPD.
-Experiments are reported on diverse datasets and the results are compared with the popularly used imputation techniques.
-The comparative results indicate that our approach generally achieves better performance than the common imputation approaches used to handle incomplete data.
-Moreover, since this work presents an alternative to imputation and can be useful in scenarios where imputation is not practical (such as structural missingness), we append an extension of the proposed FWPD to the case of absent features.
-The principal difference between missing and absent features lies in the fact that the unobserved features are known to be undefined in the latter case, unlike the former.
-Therefore, while it makes sense to add penalties for features which are observed for only one of the data instances (as the very existence of such a feature sets the points apart), it makes little sense to add penalties for features which are undefined for both the data points.
-This is in contrast to problems with unstructured missingness where a feature missing from both the data instances is known to be defined for both points (which potentially have distinct values of this feature).
-Hence, it is essential to add penalties for features missing from both points in the case of missing features, but not in the case of absent features.
+\item In the current article, we formulate the k-means clustering problem for datasets with missing features based on the proposed FWPD and develop an algorithm to solve the new formulation. \item We prove that the proposed algorithm is guaranteed to converge to a locally optimal solution of the modified k-means optimization problem formulated with the FWPD measure. \item We also propose Single Linkage, Average Linkage, and Complete Linkage based HAC methods for datasets plagued by missingness, based on the proposed FWPD. \item We provide an extensive discussion on the properties of the FWPD measure.
+The said discussion is more thorough compared to that of \cite{datta2016fwpd}. \item We further provide a detailed algorithm for simulating the four types of missingness enumerated in \cite{datta2016fwpd}, namely MCAR, MAR, MNAR-I (missingness only depends on the unobserved features) and MNAR-II (missingness depends on both observed as well as unobserved features). \item Moreover, since this work presents an alternative to imputation and can be useful in scenarios where imputation is not practical (such as structural missingness), we append an extension of the proposed FWPD to the case of absent features (where the absent features are known to be undefined or non-existent).
 We also show that the FWPD becomes a semi-metric in the case of structural missingness.